MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2203-release-notes.md

 **Non-breaking changes**

 Added the **IconLocationFile** parameter to support specifying an icon for the task sequence.
-For more information, see [Support for task sequence and package icons](#bkmk_tsico).
+For more information, see [Custom icon support for task sequences and packages](/mem/configmgr/core/plan-design/changes/whats-new-in-version-2203#custom-icon-support-for-task-sequences-and-packages).

 ### New-CMTaskSequenceDeployment